 That’s why people who are constantly working and have no time for anything else aren’t really productive.
 While they may be accomplishing things, they’re missing out on the whole not “sacrificing too much of yourself or your time” part.

-These people aren’t productive because they’re trapped in doing too much.
+A productive person isn’t productive because they’re trapped in doing too much.
 They’re constantly working but have no time to enjoy the fruit of their work.
 They finish one thing but have another waiting in the wings.

 The concept of productivity is really just a way to make sure all tasks are done quickly and that people are able to turn off from their day’s, week’s, month’s, or year’s work and relax.
 It’s learning how to use the time in your day efficiently so that you actually have time while also getting things done and reaching your goals.